-Thierry Ravalomanda is Deputy Head of Training at the Basel Institute’s International Centre of Asset Recovery (ICAR).
+Thierry Ravalomanda is Head of Training at the Basel Institute’s International Centre of Asset Recovery (ICAR).
 In this role he oversees, coordinates and delivers technical training programmes in financial investigations and asset recovery for developing and transition countries.

 Thierry obtained his Masters in Law from the French University of Reunion Island and was afterwards admitted to the École Nationale de la Magistrature et des Greffes in Antananarivo, Madagascar.
 Here he obtained his diploma of aptitude for the profession of magistrate, qualifying him to be a judge or a prosecutor.